talhasaruhan/cpp-matmul/README.md

 # Benchmarks - OLD will be updated soon

+***Pre-update note:*** Current implementation runs faster than Eigen (MKL+TBB) for all test cases tried up to N=15K!
+Intel Advisor and VTune clearly shows that MKL kernel is used and no abnormal overheads are present.

 On my machine (6 core i7-8700K), I’ve compared my implementation against:
 * Multithreaded python-numpy which uses C/C++ backend and Intel MKL BLAS library.
 * Eigen library (with all the compiler optimizations turned on)
-  * I've tested both Eigen's own implementations and Eigen with MKL+TBB backend.
+    * I've tested both Eigen's own implementation and Eigen compiled with MKL+TBB backend, runtime analysis shows that the benchmark indeed uses MKL kernel for matrix multiplication and Eigen doesn't introduce any overheads.

 ## Comparison